j-f1/todomvc-service-worker/readme.md

 Todo:

 - esc to cancel editing (maybe just invite user to reload or smth?)
-- do not persist editing mode
+- do not persist editing mode (maybe reset it when loading page?)
 - escape user supplied text

 ## Credit